 Riya Kaif

-Riya Kaif about 3 years ago
+Riya Kaif over 3 years ago

 Smart Contract runs on the blockchain platform.Though smart contract ensures integrity, tamper-proof, decentralized, and automated, we need to ensure the security of smart contract too.
 For this, we need to involve the auditors who conduct security audits on the smart contract.Bug-free code is nice to have in other types of software, not in blockchain